 You Only Have Two Hands

 You must remember to remove your finger off the trigger.
-You grip will automatically tighten when you strike.
+Your grip will automatically tighten when you strike.

 DO NOT USE THE BUTT OF THE GUN OR STRIKE IN ANY FASHION THAT WILL ALLOW THE BARREL TO BE FACING YOU.

-1. Many times a terrorist will try to grab a soldier's rifle and take it away.
+1. Many times a terrorist will try and grab a rifle from a soldier and take it away.
 This will then be used in a terrorist attack.
+As such a struggle will take place and there is the opportunity to use the weapons as blunt weapon.

 2. When faced with an assailant up close and personal it is more effective to use the rifle as a blunt weapon.